capjamesg/indieweb-utils/docs/source/index.rst

 Welcome to IndieWeb Utils documentation!
 ===================================

-**indieweb-utils** is a Python library that provides building blogs for people implementing IndieWeb applications.
-This library contains implementations for some specifications that may be useful in IndieWeb applications.
+**indieweb-utils** is a Python library that provides building blocks for people implementing IndieWeb applications.
+This library also contains implementations for some specifications that may be useful in IndieWeb applications.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.